How To Add Your Sitemap To Your Robots.txt File

 Step #1: Locate Your Sitemap URL

-If your website has been developed by a third-party developer, you need to first check if they provided your site with a sitemap.
-The URL to the sitemap of your site usually looks like this: http://www.example.com/sitemap.xml
+If your website has been developed by a third-party developer, you need to first check if they provided your site with an XML sitemap.

-So type this URL in your browser with your domain in place of ‘example’.
+So type this URL in your browser with your domain in place of 'befound.pt'.

-You can also locate your sitemap via Google search by using search operators as shown in examples below:
+You may also be able to locate your sitemap via Google search by using search operators as shown in examples below:

 But this will only work if your site is already crawled and indexed by Google.